trien-hong/EventTracking/README.md

 # Update
 There are currently 3 different versions.
-One using Django, one using Flask, and one using Django as back-end with React as front-end (being worked on).
+One using Flask (outdated), one using Django, and one using Django as back-end with React as front-end (being worked on).
+The most updated version is Django or Django with React.
+Flask version is quite outdated.

 The Django version contains some new features along with updated code.
 This version does not contain any of the testing.